tranqulity21/EL-QAY-ECOMMERCE/README.md

 # EL-QAY-ECOMMERCE
-El-Qay ecommerce that will deployed on aws services
+This is an ecommerce website that i am using to practice deloyment of dynamic website on the aws